cert-manager/website/content/docs/configuration/acme/dns01/route53.md

 Challenge Provider](./README.md) page first for a more general understanding of how cert-manager handles DNS01 challenges.

-> ℹ️ This guide assumes that your cluster is hosted on Amazon Web Services
-> (AWS) and that you already have a hosted zone in Route53.
+> ℹ️ This guide assumes that you already have a hosted zone in Route53.
 >
 > 📖 Read the [AWS + LoadBalancer + Let's Encrypt](../../../tutorials/getting-started-aws-letsencrypt/README.md)
 > tutorial, which contains end-to-end instructions for those who are new to